Pinhole photography.

 pinhole photo 2

 I laid the strip on a piece of hard wood, took the smallest sewing needle that I could find, and tapped it with a small hammer until the point just broke through the metal.
 I measured the diameter of the needle as far as the point where it had entered the hole using a vernier caliper.
 It was about 0.2mm.
-Because the point of the needle had raised a tiny 'volcano' shape where it had exited the strip, I removed it using very fine emery paper.
+Because the point of the needle had raised a tiny volcano shape where it had exited the strip, I removed it using very fine emery paper.

 I checked the pinhole with a magnifying lens.
 It seemed to be quite round and even.
 This is important as a ragged hole will produce diffraction effects.
 I trimmed the strip around the pinhole to make a disc about 15mm in diameter.